flex-development/exceptions/docs/CONTRIBUTING.md

 ### Environment Variables

-All required environment variables are documented in the `package.json` of each project, under the `required-env` field.
+All required environment variables are documented in `package.json`, under the `required-env` field.

 ## Coding Standards